Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_3_access.rst

 ..
 Hint::

-    1. Similarly, you can also pass a c++ *vector<cytnx_int64>* as argument.
+    1. Similarly, you can also pass a c++ *vector<cytnx_int64>* as an argument.

 ..
 Tip::

-    If your code requires frequently get/set elements, using low-level API can reduce the overhead.
+    If your code makes frequent use of get/set elements, using the low-level API can reduce the overhead.